 “If children can learn to give—whether a portion of their allowance or their time—at such a young age, just imagine what they can do when they are out in the workforce, creating businesses, and able to redirect a portion of their support to people in need,” commented Ajay.

-When we asked how he became involved with Feeding America, Ajay mentioned that he was influenced by his friend Tony Robbins and his partnership with Feeding America.
+When we asked how he became involved with Feeding America, Ajay mentioned that he was inspired by his friend Tony Robbins and his partnership with Feeding America.
 “Tony shared why he chose this organization, how Feeding America works and how many meals can be leveraged for every dollar donated," said Ajay.
 “I took a much closer look and made the decision to start donating on a regular basis.”
 Ajay is inspired by the ability to create the greatest positive impact for those being served.

 To date, Ajay has provided the equivalent of more than 10 million meals to help people in need through the Tony Robbins 1 Billion Meals Challenge.
 In addition, Ajay and his family address hunger in their own community by volunteering at local food banks.
 While living in California, the family has developed a close relationship with Feeding San Diego.

 For anyone considering engaging in the fight to end hunger with Feeding America and its network of food banks, the Gupta’s offer three pieces of advice:

 - Understand the staggering number of people—including children—who may go to sleep hungry every single day in the richest country in the world.
 (In the United States, one in eight people may not know where they will get their next meal).